colorizer/quasiengineer/content/tech/guides/two-to-have-instant-multiple-email.md

 draft: false
 categories: ["🗃️ Tech" , "📚 Guides"]
 aliases: [ "/2015/06/two-to-have-instant-multiple-email.html" ]
-tags : [email, How To's, plus, Gmail, dots, multiple addresses]
+tags : [email, Guides, Gmail, dots, multiple addresses]
 ---

 During my recent voyage through the Reddit, I stumbled upon a useful fact about Gmail which actually let you have multiple emails for your single account.
 This is really helpful especially when one of your subscribing newsletter turns in to a spam.
 You just have to block the incoming for the email address you used for them!